SaraVieira/fiddly/Readme.md

 The Github corner comes from the repository url in your `package.json`.
 If none is present it will not be shown.

-## Todo

-- [x] Work with loaded images by the markdown files when those are local
-- [x] Being able to add local URL's to logo in config
-- [x] Add social things to head

 ## Acknowledgements

 - Base styles from [medium.css](https://github.com/lucagez/medium.css)